-1. Until a regulatory floodway is adopted, no new or modern construction, substantial improvement of any structure, or other development (including fill) shall be permitted within Zones A1-A9, A14 and A24, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all

-- other development, will not increase the BFE more than one foot at any point within the county. - 2.
+- 1. Until a regulatory floodway is adopted, no new or modern construction, substantial improvement of any structure, or other development (including fill) shall be permitted within Zones A1-A9, A14 and A24, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other development, will not increase the BFE more than one foot at any point within the county. - 2.
 Within an adopted regulatory floodway, the county shall prohibit encroachments, including fill, new or modern construction, substantial improvements to any structure, and other development, unless certification by a licensed civil engineer is provided demonstrating that the proposed encroachment shall not result in any increase in flood levels during the occurrence of the base flood discharge. - 3.
-If Subsections 1 and 2 above are satisfied, all new or modern construction, substantial improvement to any structure, and other proposed new development shall comply with all other applicable flood hazard reduction provisions of this Section (17.32.050).
+If Subsections 1 and 2 above are satisfied, all new or modern construction, substantial improvement to any structure, and other proposed new development shall comply with all other applicable flood hazard reduction provisions of this Section (130.32.050, Provisions for Flood Hazard Reduction).

-17.32.060 Variance Procedures
+130.32.060 Variance Procedures